North Quincy High School: Community service

 There are many opportunities at North Quincy High to serve the local community and the surrounding area.

 A chapter of Key Club International, the world's largest student-led service organization, organizes numerous service projects in the school and around the community.
 They are sponsored by the local Kiwanis Club.

 The Interact Club, helped by the local Rotary Club, volunteers in many ways, ranging from serving pancake breakfasts in Retirement Homes to participating in the former Quincy Medical Center's Walk for Cancer.

-The NQHS Pride Committee works to make sure that the school is a welcoming and supportive environment.
-They make efforts to ensure that the school can be a place where students' creativity and intelligence can expand, such as hosting a Freshman Orientation to make new freshmen feel welcome and to smooth over any worries they may have about their transition.

-The Environmental Stewardship Club promotes renewability and a sense of duty to protect our planet and its resources.
-They run a consistent recycling operation throughout the whole school and participate in activities in aiding the environment, such as Earth Day and promoting Earth Hour.

-The National Honor Society raises funds to donate to organizations that aid others in need and volunteers at various local organizations, such as EvenTide Nursing Home and Cradles to Crayons.
+The National Honor Society raises funds to donate to organizations that aid others in need, and volunteers at various local organizations, such as EvenTide Nursing Home and Cradles to Crayons.

-S.A.D.D. speaks out for making the healthy decisions in high school.
-It has brought many speakers to the school for students to gain wisdom from, including Rachael's Challenge, which has promoted an atmosphere and kindness and compassion to fellow students.
+S.A.D.D. speaks out for making healthy decisions in high school.
+It has brought many speakers and organizations to the school for students to gain wisdom from, including Rachael's Challenge, which has promoted an atmosphere of kindness and compassion to fellow students.

-The Student Government runs events within the school and provides a structure for school wide student events, ranging from Junior and Senior Prom, to Fall and Spring Rallies.
+The Student Government runs events within the school and provides a structure for school-wide student events, ranging from Junior and Senior Prom to Fall and Spring Rallies.
 It also participates in helping the local community, such as penny drives and tab collection for the Shriners.

-Thomas Jefferson Forum is another opportunity for students to participate in the community and aiding others.
+The Thomas Jefferson Forum is another opportunity for students to participate in the community and aiding others.
 They often help with organizations, such as the Jimmy Fund, South Shore Community Health Center, Wang Center, and the Greater Boston Food Bank.

-In 2013, Quincy Public Schools had launched a pilot for 11th and 12th graders participate in a graduation requirement for 20 hours of community service done before graduation.
-In June 2014, they announced that Community Service is now a graduation requirement for all Quincy and North Quincy High School Students.
-As of 2014, freshman must complete 40 hours of community service by graduation; sophomores, 30 hours; juniors, 20; and seniors 10 hours.
+In 2013, Quincy Public Schools launched a pilot program for 11th and 12th graders to participate in a graduation requirement of 20 hours of community service, to be completed before graduation.
+In June 2014, they announced that Community Service is now a graduation requirement for all Quincy and North Quincy High School students.
+As of 2014, freshmen must complete 40 hours of community service by graduation; sophomores, 30 hours; juniors, 20; and seniors, 10 hours.

 FIRST Robotics Team (citywide robotics team)

 The FIRST Robotics Competition Team, Team HYPER 69, has placed every year in the quarterfinals.
 They have won many regionals, including UTC New England Regional, Southern California Regional, and the Boston Regional.
-It has also won many awards, including Rookie All-Star, Rockwell Automation Innovation in Control, General Motors Industrial Design Award, and the Creative Award by Xerox.
+The team has also won many awards, including Rookie All-Star, Rockwell Automation Innovation in Control, General Motors Industrial Design Award, and the Creative Award by Xerox.